checkstyle/test-configs/ModifiedControlVariable/all-examples-in-one/README.md

-# All Examples in One Configs
+# ModifiedControlVariable All Examples in One Configs
 Paste below given to PR description to use such test configs:
 ```
 Diff Regression config: https://raw.githubusercontent.com/checkstyle/test-configs/main/ModifiedControlVariable/all-examples-in-one/config-all-in-one.xml